 Read the report on the event on 03 May 2017 at Literaturhaus München here

 Founded in 2015 in Berlin, the Kiron University offers refugees worldwide access to a bachelor's program at one of the 27 accredited German universities through its two-year online learning programs (MOOCs).
 30 Kiron students from different countries were undergoing a professional training in creative writing and journalistic work in order to work on the first edition of a student magazine „The Opening Collection“– as a platform to share their stories, ideas and views.
 The magazine is available both as a print version and online here.

-The symposium "The School of Everything" at documenta14 in Kassel and Athens is a continuation of the project "UNIVERSITAS".
-Artists, scientists and activists give an insight into their educational methods and develop new and easily managable formats of education.
-"The School of Everything" serves as example for a 21st-century university, which focuses on universal learning as a condition of existence and the essence of emancipation.
+The symposium "The School of Everything" at documenta14 in Kassel and Athens was a continuation of the project "UNIVERSITAS".
+Artists, scientists and activists gave an insight into their educational methods and develop new and easily managable formats of education.
+"The School of Everything" served as an example for a 21st-century university, which focuses on universal learning as a condition of existence and the essence of emancipation.

-The symposiums' results will be presented at documenta14, collected and combined in a sculpture.
+The symposiums' results were presented at documenta14, collected and combined in a sculpture.